UK retailers report sharpest upturn since 2018 - CBI

 But a separate measure of sales volumes for the time of year also rebounded strongly to its highest since June 2018 and is expected to remain high in May.

-Shops in England and Wales selling non-essential goods reopened on April 12 after more than three months of closure, while those in Scotland returned to business on Monday.
-Northern Irish shops are due to welcome customers back on April 30.

-Official retail sales data showed that sales volumes in March had exceeded pre-crisis levels, reflecting a big shift to online shopping which now accounts for more than a third of spending, up from less than a quarter before the pandemic.

-However, the CBI said many high-street stores continued to struggle, especially in hard-hit sectors such as clothing.
+However, the CBI said many stores continued to struggle, especially in hard-hit sectors such as clothing.

 “Despite progress along the roadmap, the impact of COVID-19 restrictions are still biting hard,” CBI economist Ben Jones said.